korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

+The aim of this data tagging is ease the time required to bowse, gather and categorise related cloumns, tables and databases via predefined attributes like tags, key:value pairs and comments/description.
 # Integrating Hue with Navigator
-can be used for Data Search and Tagging via Hue.
+Embedded Search & Tagging via metastore manager in Hue and cloudera navigator can be used for Data Search and Tagging via Hue and navigator.
 Aplicable for Cloudera Enterprise 5.11 and greater.

 # DataBase and Table creation
 ## Creation of New DataBase with technical metadata
 ```hql